'Raw Data' Hostile Takeover Update Brings PvP, Hallucinations

 When Survios launched Raw Data last year, the company billed the title as an active cooperative VR game.
 Raw Data incorporates 360-degree tracking (room-scale if you have it) and motion controls to create a visceral first-person VR combat experience.
 There are a handful of character classes to choose from, each of which offers different weaponry and mechanics.
 Some characters use pistols, shotguns, and rifles, while others wield swords for close-quarters battles.

-The Hostile Takeover update brings an entirely new multiplayer experience to Raw Data.
+The Rogue update brings an entirely new multiplayer experience to Raw Data called Hostile Takeover.
 Now you can play against real people instead of shooting and slicing at computer-controlled enemies with a new PvP mode that offers 5v5 competitive multiplayer matches.

 Survios said the PvP mode offers three brand-new maps tailored for multiplayer.
 James Iliff, co-founder and Chief Creative Officer at Survios, told us that the new multiplayer mode borrows mechanics from Team Fortress 2 and Overwatch.
 The PvP mode features every playable Raw Data character without having to unlock classes.
 Each class also gets a fully unlocked arsenal of skills and abilities.
 Iliff said that Survios’ development team balanced the characters in such a way that you should be able to play with any class and be competitive, though there is an element of strategy to choosing your character.
 It’s not a good idea for each teammate to select the same character class, for example.